This is Ukraine’s ‘meeting with history’: a talk with key Polish EU leader

 Radoslaw “Radek” Sikorski looks exhausted.
 He’s been doing media appearances all day – American and international – and was just on the phone with the State Department, before sitting down for tea with reporters late Friday.

-Mr. Sikorski wears many hats: He is chairman of the European Union’s committee on U.S. relations and a former defense minister and foreign minister of Poland.
+Mr. Sikorski wears many hats: He is chair of the European Parliament’s committee on U.S. relations and a former defense minister and foreign minister of Poland.
 And, it so happens, this long-planned visit to Washington coincides with Russia’s invasion of neighboring Ukraine.

 The stakes are extraordinarily high – for Ukraine, for Russia, for Europe, for the United States, for the world.
 As images of ordinary Ukrainians taking up arms, hunkering down, or fleeing the country fill the airwaves, it’s impossible not to see the invasion as a hinge moment for humanity, starting with the people of Ukraine.